larspensjo/Logonaut/README.md

   Continuously reads from a log file and updates the display asynchronously using Reactive Extensions and FileSystemWatcher.

 - **Advanced Filtering:**
-  Supports substring matching, negation, and composite logical (AND/OR) filter conditions.
+  Supports substring matching, and composite logical (AND/OR/NOR) filter conditions.
 Filters are organized in a hierarchical tree for complex expressions like `(A or (B and not C))`.

 - **User-Friendly UI:**
   Built with WPF and AvalonEdit for a modern look and feel.
 Provides a dedicated panel for managing filters, a log display area with syntax highlighting, and free-text search with navigation.